Skin Cancer Diagnosis with Artificial Intelligence (AI)

-The biggest advantage, in addition to hard deliverables, was, undoubtedly, an opportunity to get to know each other.
-Setting up effective communication patterns with such tools as JIRA, Confluence, Slack, GoToMeeting helped us to make sure we would be working as one, though geographically distributed team.
+The biggest advantage, in addition to hard deliverables, was certainly, an opportunity to get to know each other.
+We set up effective communication patterns including tools such as JIRA, Confluence, Slack, GoToMeeting.
+It helped us to make sure we would be working as one, even though geographically distributed team.

 IEC 62304 Training

 The actual software development phase started at the end of August.
 For that phase we used Agile / Maturity approach.
 The basic development follows IEC 62304 standard, with all the required deliverables and activities in agreement with the SDLC.
-Nevertheless, that software development effort was additionally divided in 2 week-long sprints.
+In addition to that, software development effort was divided in 2 week-long sprints.

-Pro4People provided a fully managed and independent Project Team.
-It included the roles such as: Project Manager, Business Analyst, Software Developers, Quality Assurance Engineer and DevOps/Configuration Manger.
+Pro4People provided a fully managed and independent Project Team including roles such as: Project Manager, Business Analyst, Software Developers, Quality Assurance Engineer and DevOps/Configuration Manger.
 The team was working closely with the Skin Analytics Product Team with their CTO and Product Owner being the main contact points.

 Technically, the overall solution was designed for Amazon Web Services cloud environment.
-The overall architecture was designed with trouble free future deployments to local data centers and private cloud deployments in mind.
+In essence the general architecture was designed with trouble free future deployments to local data centers and private cloud deployments in mind.
 The architecture of the overall system followed a loosely-coupled pattern.
-This way, the delivered solution is highly scalable and most of its components are capable of horizontal scaling.
-Meeting a global market demand will not be a problem when the interest in the service develops.
+In effect, the delivered solution is highly scalable and most of its components are capable of horizontal scaling.
+Meeting a global market demand will also not be a problem when the interest in the service develops.

 Since the system was planned to fit into the existing Skin Analytics ecosystem, the external interfaces were agreed, designed and documented in minute detail.
 Thus the future integration with any third-party health care provider would be simplified.
 All the required, meticulous designs were created iteratively, making room for Agile / Maturity approach.

-The regulatory part of the project involved executing all the IEC 62304 required processes and delivering documents and records.
+The regulatory part of the project involved executing all the IEC 62304 required processes as well as delivering documents and records.
 It is quite a lengthy list so in case you are looking for details, please refer to IEC 62304 know-how set.